NorfairKing/smos/smos-docs-site/content/pages/features.markdown

 Files are made to make diffs easy and disjoint.
 Derived data is never stored, but instead computed or rendered.
 There is also built-in sychronisation using `smos-sync-client`.

-## A replacement for emacs org mode

-Smos intends to deprecate Emacs org mode by being more robust, more customisable, by providing a better and more tool-friendly file format and by using a more sane configuration language.

-## A replacement for taskwarrior

-The machine-interaction capabilities of [taskwarrior](https://taskwarrior.org) are great, and have inspired smos greatly.
-See also [TaskLite](https://tasklite.org/) for a more taskwarrior-like alternative for Smos.